Style-Forge/base/README.md

 ## Description

-style-forge.base provides the foundational CSS variables and base styles for the Style Forge framework.
+`Style-Forge.Base` provides the foundational CSS variables and base styles for the Style Forge framework.
 It includes essential typography, color schemes, and utility classes, ensuring a consistent and customizable design system for your web projects.

 ## Installation